-- (a) A student who intends to submit a Master's Degree research dissertation or interrelated, publishable manuscripts/published articles for assessment must, on the prescribed form and with the approval of the supervisor and, if applicable, the co-supervisor(s), notify the official in the Postgraduate Office at Student Academic Services or, in the case of a student at the Qwaqwa Campus, the Examination Administration Division: Student Academic Services, in consultation with the assistant dean and Campus Vice-Principal: Academic and Research, of her/his intention to submit, as follows: - (i) in the case of the Bloemfontein Campus, on or before the last working day in September of the preceding year in order to graduate during the April graduation ceremonies; or - (ii) in the case of the Bloemfontein Campus, on or before the first working day in April for graduating during the December graduation ceremonies.
+- (a) A student who intends to submit a Master's Degree research dissertation or interrelated, publishable manuscripts/published articles for assessment must, on the prescribed form and with the approval of the supervisor and, if applicable, the co-supervisor(s), notify the official in the Postgraduate Office at Student Academic Services or, in the case of a student at the Qwaqwa Campus, the Examination Administration Division: Student Academic Services, in consultation with the assistant dean and Campus Vice-Principal: Academic and Research, of her/his intention to submit, as follows: - (i) in the case of the Bloemfontein Campus, on or before the last working day in September of the preceding year in order to graduate during the April graduation ceremonies; or - (ii) in the case of the Bloemfontein Campus, on or before the first working day in April for graduating during the December graduation ceremonies. - (iii) in the case of the Qwaqwa Campus, on or before the last working day of September of the preceding year for graduating during the May graduation ceremony.

-&lt;sup>38 To obtain the qualification with distinction, all the requirements for distinction must be complied with.
+To obtain the qualification with distinction, all the requirements for distinction must be complied with.